Scottish Social Housing Charter (SSHC)

 Annual Assurance Statement

-As part of the new Regulatory Framework, the Council must consider the standards and outcomes for tenants, people who are homeless and others who use our services.
-Each year the Council must assess its performance and provide an update to the Scottish Housing Regulator, giving assurance against the following:
+As part of the new Regulatory Framework, we must consider the standards and outcomes for tenants, people who are homeless and others who use our services.
+Each year we must assess its performance and provide an update to the Scottish Housing Regulator, giving assurance against the following:

 - the regulatory requirements set out in Chapter 3 of the Regulatory Framework